Thomas G. Shufflebarger, FACHE

 A native of Birmingham, Hargis was once a former patient at Children’s.
 She now lives in Mt.
 Olive with her husband, David, and their two children.

-Senior Vice President of Operations and Chief Nursing Officer (CNO)
+Senior Vice President and Chief Operating Officer (COO)

-Andrew Loehr is Senior Vice President and Chief Nursing Officer for Children’s of Alabama.
-He is responsible for the oversight of the daily hospital operations and nursing services provided at the Russell and South Campuses.
+Andrew Loehr is Senior Vice President and Chief Operating Officer for Children’s of Alabama.
+He is responsible for the oversight of daily operations at the health system’s downtown Benjamin Russell Campus and Children’s South Pediatric Outpatient Center.

 Loehr graduated from Truman State University in Kirksville, Mo., with a Bachelor of Science in nursing.
 He received his Master of Science in nursing and pediatric nurse practitioner certification from the University of Missouri-Kansas City.
 He received his Doctor in Nursing Practice from the University of Alabama at Birmingham.
 He completed a fellowship in nursing leadership with the American Organization of Nurse Leaders.

-Loehr is a member of the American Organization of Nurse Leaders and the Birmingham Regional Organization of Nurse Leaders.
+Loehr is a member of the American Organization of Nurse Leaders and the American College of Healthcare Executives.
 Originally from Overland Park, Kan., he now lives in Hoover with his wife, Susie, and their five children.

 Delicia Mason, MNHSA, RN, NEA-BC